 Honestly, this is probably my ultimate favourite manga from the bl genre.
 And this is probably more gushing than reviewing.
 But bear with me.

-It seems like there's barely any plot, at first glance it's just about two high school best friends messing around until things escalate.
-But of course it's much more than that.
+It seems like there's barely any plot, and at first glance, it's just about two high school best friends messing around until things escalate.
+But of course, it's much more than that.

-Ido Gihou's works are noticeably atmospheric and introspective and this one is not an exception.
-However there is a lot going on also, and things don't stay stagnant.
-The 6 chapters read like a novel does and I found myself completely immersed while reading.
+Ido Gihou's works are noticeably atmospheric and introspective, and this one is not an exception.
+But there's a lot going on plot-wise, and things don't really stay stagnant.
+The 6 chapters read like a novel and I found myself completely immersed reading.

 I think the beauty of this manga is how each and DETAILED every panel of the manga is.
 From the dialogue, art and character quirks, everything feels very real, very rich.
-You can feel them gasping, trying to hold their tears in, tender achey feelings just OOZE off the panels.
-Also Ido's line works and screentones are so fluent and pretty it's the whole manga is eye candy to be honest.
+You can feel them gasping, trying to hold their tears in, and the tender achey feelings just OOZE off the panels.
+Also Ido's line works and screentones are so fluent and pretty; the whole manga is eye candy to be honest.

 The thing that really pushes me to rate this a 10, is the final chapter.
-At the final climax everything feel so overwhelming yet so beautiful, and it leaves you with this sense of awe.
-Bittersweetness, love, regret, gratefulness, affection, it's all there to hit you like a ton of bricks.
-These are fictional characters, but the the emotions between them feel Very Real and You Will Feel it.
+At the final climax, everything feels so overwhelming yet so beautiful, and it leaves you with this sense of awe.
+Bittersweetness, regret, gratefulness, affection, it's all there to hit you like a ton of bricks.
+These are fictional characters, but the emotions between them feel Very Real and You Will Feel it.

-You also get to see little glimpses of their lives outside of their relationship, and they're not overplayed for extra drama, yet they're not irrelevant either.
-You see little cameos of their friends, family, and their short appearances adds to the richness of the characters and their drives.
-It's worth noting that they come in nearly at the end of the manga, and I thought it was very clever story-telling, and you'll know what I mean when you finish reading.
+You also get to see little glimpses of their lives outside of their relationship.
+They're not overplayed for extra drama, yet they're not irrelevant either.
+You see little cameos of their friends, family, and their short appearances add to the richness of the characters and their lives.
+It's worth noting that they come in nearly at the end of the manga, and I thought that made it all the more poignant.
+You'll know what I mean when you finish reading.

 It's a shame because a lot gets lost in translation in this manga, so if you can, I recommend reading it in japanese or at least korean.

-However, just for the electric art (especially the kiss scenes, oh my god the kiss scenes) it's something very worth spending your time reading, I assure you.
+However, just for the electric art (especially the kiss scenes, oh my god the kiss scenes) it's indeed something worth spending your time reading, I assure you.